scala-ide/docs/src/sphinx/4.0.x/features/scalacompiler/index.rst

 Scala Scopes Building |new| (since 4.1)
 =======================================

 Scala IDE provides two different ways to build a project.
 The first and one takes all sources in a project and compiles them regardless where they are stored and what their output folders are.
-The second one breaks up th build process of a project into stages called scopes.
+The second one breaks up the build process of a project into stages called scopes.

 A Scope is a set of source files, which are compiled together and whose "product of compilation units" is stored in a specific output folder.